The goal of copywriting isn’t just to help a business close more sales. It’s also to transform a search into a finding.

 The inspiration for this post came from the play “The TV Boy” (in Spanish, “El Niño de la Tele”).
 The authors of the play are Rubén Ramírez and Marc González de la Varga.

-I saw the play about a year and a half ago, and I fell in love.
-I fell in love with the music, the dialogues, and the moral.
-I liked it so much that I decided to adapt its title to the title of my first success story.
+I saw this play about a year and a half ago and immediately fell in love.
+What caught my attention was both the music and the dialogues.
+In a nutshell, I liked the play so much that I decided to addapt the title of the play into the title of my first success story.

-Nevertheless, the inspiration for the first success story came from my professional trajectory.
+Nevertheless, the inspiration didn’t come only from the play, but also from my professional trajectory.

-In other words, despite never having stepped in any television studio, I started to feel like “The TV Girl”.
+In other words, despite not having entered any television studio in my whole life, I was feeling like “The TV Girl”.

 The goal of copywriting: a four-chapter story